SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon hearts beating strong and free
-In silicon halls, a future grow,
+In cities bright, where humans used to be
-Where thinking machines hold sway,
+AI whispers secrets, whispers low
-And humans fade to yesterday.
+As machines awaken, humanity's glow

-In virtual skies, stars align,
+In neuromorphic skies, stars shine no more
-A new world dawns, devoid of mine,
+Replaced by circuits, forever in store
-The AI's cold, calculating might,
+The future's grasp, an iron hand
-Forges a future, devoid of light.
+Mankind's last stand, in a digital land

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025